-Risk description
+Risk description Quality assurance processes

 If the required respondent sampling process is not followed, an incorrect person may be selected.

 For example, if only the people present at the time of the interviewer's visit are entered into the sampling system (rather than all the people living at the address), an incorrect respondent may be selected.